NickBurness/NickBurness/README.md

 # Sup, I'm Nick 👋

 I store all my personal projects, study materials and fun code snippets here on my GitHub.
 I do aim to deliver and make public repos of software I build in the future.
-So be sure to watch this space. :wink:
+So be sure to watch this space.

 ## :walking: A bit about me...
 I have two pets a :snake: and a :cat: